khaouitiabdelhakim/Gmail-Creation-Automation-Python/readme.md

    git clone https://github.com/khaouitiabdelhakim/Gmail-Creation-Automation-Python.git
    ```

-2. Download the GeckoDriver executable and place it in the repository directory.
+2. Download the ChromeDriver executable and place it in the repository directory.

 3. Install the required libraries: